Azure/LAMP/docs/Manage.md

 option in the above SSH command presents a security risk.
 It is included here to facilitate automated validation of these commands.
-It is not recommended to use this option in production environments, instead run the command mannually and validate the host key.
+It is not recommended to use this option in production environments, instead run the command manually and validate the host key.
 Subsequent executions of an SSH command will not require this validation step.
 For more information there is an excellent [superuser.com